micjohnson/weed-php-bundle/README.md

 weed-php-bundle
 ===============

-WeedPhp integration for your Symfony 2 application
+Weed-FS integration for your Symfony 2 application using WeedPhp

 About Weed-FS
 ===============